babenyshevs/financial-timeseries/README.md

 EDA, showcasing different apporaches for time series forecast

-Dataset
+## What's done:
+- stationariness analysis
+- EDA (multivariate analysis)
+- baseline Time series pridctions with SARIMAX

+## Work in progress
+- prediction with sequantial models

+Comments to the task
 ------------
 ## I
-**SBA: TL;DR: It seems like author mixing up description of the dataset (columns, idecies and their meanings) and description of how this dataset is collected, i.e. order in which data arrive from traiding platform (or whatever is a source).
-In such case it's benefitial (and less confusing) to provide targets set and features set separetely.
-Both with timestamps for each observation.**
+**SBA: TL;DR: Task description seems to be mixture of dataset description (columns, idecies and their meanings) and description of how this dataset is collected, i.e. order in which data arrive from traiding platform (or whatever is a source).
+Clarification is needed.**

 1. Index is a CE(S)T-localized (**SBA: removed it below to make text more readable**) DatetimeIndex in hourly resoluton startng from 2023-01-16 01:00 to 2023-09-25 00:00.
 It represents the target time (**SBA: why *target* time?
 Is it different from *feature* time?**) but is not necessarily contiguous.
 2. It has 6048 rows.